 You may choose to rent an apartment by yourself, or to share an apartment with other people.
 When you share an apartment with one or more people, you have a roommate(s).
 Another kind of off-campus housing is a Homestay, which allows you to live with a host family and stay in a room in the family’s home.

-The Kenmore Residence Club is located in the center of the City with a number of diverse neighborhoods within walking distance.
+These residence clubs are located in the center of the city with a number of diverse neighborhoods within walking distance.
 Close to public transportation (approximately 10 minutes to downtown San Francisco, 40 minutes to main campus).

 Type: Fully furnished single and double occupancy studios with private or shared bathroom.
 Linens and maid service are provided.
 Breakfast and dinner Monday - Saturday, Sunday brunch included in room rate.